al-noman/Beverage_store_spring_boot/README.md

 Frontend:
-HTML for templating
+1) HTML for templating
-Javascript ES6, jQuery and AJAX for invoking API
+2) Javascript ES6, and jQuery
+3) AJAX for invoking API